javascript-tutorial/en.javascript.info/1-js/07-object-properties/01-property-descriptors/article.md

 Making a property non-configurable is a one-way road.
 We cannot change it back with `defineProperty`.

-**Please note: `configurable: false` prevents changes of property flags and its deletion, while allowing to change its value.**
+**Please note: `configurable: false` prevents changes of property flags and its deletion, while allowing us to change its value.**

 Here `user.name` is non-configurable, but we can still change it (as it's writable):